Railway

 /data

-Deploy and Host Agentmemory - Self-hosted Memory for AI Agents on Railway
+Deploy and Host Agentmemory on Railway

-This template protects the public API with AGENTMEMORY_SECRET.
-Because of that, calling the health endpoint without authentication may return 401 unauthorized.
-Test the deployment with a Bearer token:
+The API is protected with AGENTMEMORY_SECRET.
+Calling the health endpoint without authentication may return 401 unauthorized.

 export AGENTMEMORY_URL="https://your-template-url"